sourcenetwork/defradb/README.md

 ## Next Steps

-The current early access release has much of the digial signatute, and identity work removed, until the cryptographic elements can be finalized.
+The current early access release has much of the digital signature, and identity work removed, until the cryptographic elements can be finalized.

 The following will ship with the next release:
 - schema type mutation/migration
-- data syncronization between nodes
+- data synchronization between nodes
 - grouping and aggregation on the query language
 - additional CRDT type(s)
 - and more.